 In January 2023, the Company acquired 100% of Global Reach, a U.K.-based cross-border payments provider, for approximately \$102.9 million, net of cash.
-In February 2023, the Company acquired the remainder of Mina Digital Limited ("Mina"), a cloud-based electric vehicle ("EV") charging software platform.
+In February 2023, the Company acquired the remainder of its investment in Mina Digital Limited ("Mina"), a cloud-based electric vehicle ("EV") charging software platform.
 In February 2023, the Company also acquired 100% of Business Gateway AG, a European-based service, maintenance and repair technology provider.
-In September 2023, the Company acquired 100% of PayByPhone Technologies, Inc., the world's second largest mobile parking operator, for approximately \$301.6 million, net of cash.
+In September 2023, the Company acquired 100% of PayByPhone Technologies, Inc., the world's second largest mobile parking operator, for approximately \$301.9 million, net of cash.
 Each of these 2023 acquisitions provide incremental geographic expansion of our products, with PayByPhone specifically intended to progress the Company's broader strategy to transform our vehicle payments business.
 Results from these acquisitions have been included in the Company's consolidated results from the respective date of each acquisition.
+Results from the Global Reach Group are included in the Company's Corporate Payments segment and the results for Mina Digital Limited, Business Gateway AG and PayByPhone are included in the Company's Vehicle Payments segment.

-The aggregate purchase price of these acquisitions was approximately \$436.7 million (inclusive of the \$8.5 million previously-held equity method investment in Mina), net of cash of \$117 million.
+The aggregate purchase price of these acquisitions was approximately \$437.0 million (inclusive of the \$8.5 million previously-held equity method investment in Mina), net of cash of \$117 million.
 The Company financed the acquisitions using a combination of available cash and borrowings under its existing credit facility.
 Any noncompete agreements signed in conjunction with these acquisitions were accounted for separately from the business acquisition.

 Acquisition accounting is preliminary for PayByPhone as the Company is still completing the valuation for intangible assets, income taxes, working capital, and contingencies.
 Acquisition accounting for the other 2023 acquisitions was finalized during the first quarter of 2024 as the measurement period closed.
-There were no material measurement period adjustments recorded during the three months ended March 31, 2024.
+There were no material measurement period adjustments recorded during the three and six months ended June 30, 2024.